umer302203/Advanced-RAG-With-Vector-Databases-Implementation/README.md

 **In the age of AI, retrieval is everything.** Whether it's semantic search, RAG pipelines, or recommendation engines, the ability to efficiently find semantically similar information is the backbone of modern AI applications.

 This repository documents my **personal learning journey** through the mathematical foundations, practical implementations, and advanced techniques of **semantic search and retrieval-augmented generation (RAG)** .
-Instead of just reading theory, I built everything from scratch — starting with manual vector calculations and progressing to production-grade retrieval systems.
+Instead of just reading theory, I built everything from scratch — starting with manual vector calculations and progressing to production-grade retrieval systems using LangChain and LlamaIndex.

 **What I discovered:** Simple vector search isn't enough for real-world applications.
 The real challenge lies in combining multiple retrieval strategies, preserving context, and making systems intelligent enough to understand both meaning and metadata.